 While this mechanism does not enable direct citizen participation in public policymaking, a constitutional amendment in 2012 introduced a popular-initiative system.
 This system requires parliament to consider any petition that receives 50,000 signatures or more within six months.
-However, citizens do not themselves have the opportunity to vote on the initiative issues, as the right of decision and agendasetting remains with parliament.
-The first initiative to receive enough signatories to be submitted to parliament was on a prohibition of fur farming, and was subsequently rejected.
-A later initiative concerning same-sex marriage also received a sufficient amount of signatories, and was accepted by parliament after a heated debate.
-In 2016, an initiative concerning the indexation of pension benefits in payment was debated prominently and controversially in the media and public.
-As of the time of writing, 14 initiatives were to be considered by the parliament.
+However, citizens do not themselves have the opportunity to vote on the initiative issues, as the right of decision and agendasetting remains with the parliament.
+The first initiative to receive enough signatories to be submitted to parliament was on the prohibition of fur farming; it was subsequently rejected.
+A later initiative concerning same-sex marriage also received a sufficient amount of signatories and was approved by the parliament after a heated debate.
+In 2016, an initiative concerning the indexation of pension benefits was prominently and controversially debated in the media and among the public and ultimately dismissed by the parliament.
+Since its establishment, about 670 initiatives have been brought up, of which 18 were submitted to the parliament for debate.
+As of the time of writing, about 30 initiatives are lining up to be considered by the parliament.
 The Ministry of Justice maintains an online platform for citizens' initiatives.